artisticat1/obsidian-latex-suite/README.md

 ```

 - `trigger` : The text that triggers this snippet.
+  - Triggers can also be regular expressions.
+[See here for more info.](./DOCS.md#regex-snippets)
 - `replacement` : The text to replace the `trigger` with.
+  - Replacements can also be JavaScript functions.
+[See here for more info.](./DOCS.md#function-snippets)
 - `options` : See below.
 - `priority` (optional): This snippet's priority.
 Snippets with higher priority are run first.
 Can be negative.
 Defaults to 0.
 - `description` (optional): A description for this snippet.